preslavmihaylov/bash-cheat-sheet/README.md

 HIST\_FILE - location of bash history file
 HISTCONTROL - Bash history options
 HISTFILESIZE - count of commands to record in history

+# Processes management

+ps - monitor processes
+* -a - processes for all users
+* -u - show additional info (like user)
+* -x - show tty-started processes along with all other processes

+ps -ef == ps -aux
+* the -ef is the unix way, the other - the FreeBSD/Linux way

+pstree - show processes in tree-mode
+* -a - show additional info (like passed parameters to processes
+* -p - show PIDs

+kill {PID} - kill a program.
+By default, sends SIGTERM signal.
+* -9 (-SIGKILL) - send a SIGKILL signal

+killall {identifier} - attempt to kill all processes related to {identifier}

+pgrep - grep for PIDs related to a given filter (like a process name)

+## SIG types

+* SIGHUP - shut down and restart process
+* SIGINT - interrupt a process from running (can be ignored)
+* SIGKILL - kill process (can't be ignored)
+* SIGTERM - kill process, but allow process to clean up resources (Ctrl-C)
+* SIGSTOP - stop process, not kill (can't ignored).
+* SIGTSTP - Pause a process and allow it to run in the background (Ctrl-Z)

+## Memory monitoring

+free - shows info about RAM memory
+* -m - show in MB (default is KB)
+* -h - human-readable format